Student Impact Grant

 • Grants are not renewable.

-• Recipients must present during the summer/fall grant recipient presentation detailing how the funds were used and how their Iowa experience was enhanced because of this award.
+• Recipients must present during the Summer/Fall grant recipient presentation detailing how the funds were used and how your Iowa experience was enhanced because of this award.
 Presentations will be held on Dec.
-3, 2024.
+2, 2025.

 Review Process